-There are 154 oil and glycol collection facilities across the Province and five companies collect the used products in the province.
-In 2014, they collected 3, 319, 285 litres of oil, which represents 32.5% of oil available for collection.
-Recycle NB's goal is to have 50% of recoverable product collected so the results for the first year of the program are encouraging.
+There are 162 oil and glycol collection facilities across the Province and five companies collect the used products in the province.
+In 2015, they collected 3,309,612 litres of oil, which represents 30.6% of oil available for collection.
+Recycle NB's goal is a 50% recovery rate.